National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/ml.md

 ```
 5. In your DUR, create an empty code repository
 6. In the empty code repository, open the pulldown menu by the “Clone” button and copy the git remote URL to your clipboard as above in steps (2) and (3)
-7. In the cloned repository on your local machine, run these commands (see [Chapter X](#pushing-to-github)here for details on how to do this):
+7. In the cloned repository on your local machine, run these commands (see [Chapter X](#pushing-to-github) here for details on how to do this):
 ```
     git remote add mynewrepo [paste remote URL of new repository] git push mynewrepo master